 - As a fun, promotional product – A giveaway that is attractive to your clients/prospects, resulting in the marketing stickers being applied to a visible location such as their car.
 The “volunteer sales force” this creates then proceeds to drive around promoting your company or product to the world.

-- Stickers are also a vehicle or medium that are used to deliver information to prospects and customers.
+- Promo stickers are also a vehicle or medium that are used to deliver information to prospects and customers.
 There are two sides to every sticker and not utilizing the back side is like paying for advertising space and then leaving it blank or only using half of what’s available.
 Would you print a six panel brochure and leave three of those panels blank?

-By linking these two functions you can instantly see the cost advantages and effectiveness of this medium.
+By linking these two functions you can instantly see the cost advantages and effectiveness of promo stickers.
 You have information that you want to put and keep in prospects and customers hands.
 If you want to build your database, perhaps, print a survey, entry form, or subscription card.
 If you want to mail announcements, news, and advertising, the back of your sticker is a format that won’t be ignored and costs as little to mail.
 By using well designed marketing stickers you can easily accomplish these goals and more.